-Most cultures have an “in the beginning” story which describes how the world came into being.
+Most cultures have an “in the beginning” story that describes how the world came into being.
 The Vikings are no different.

 At the center of the Norse creation story is Ymir, also known as Aurgelmir, the first of all beings.
 A primordial giant that was the hermaphroditic ancestor of all giants, the Vikings also believed that the world in which they lived was made from the body of Ymir.

 But how exactly did the Vikings believe that the first entity came into being, and how did Ymir transform from the father of all giants into the earth underneath our feet?
 Also, what does Ymir have to do with the Christian flood myth?
 Read on to find out.

 Ymir, The Screamer

 Ymir is often described as the first entity to come into being, and the progenitor of all giants, though not the progenitor of all things.

 His name, Ymir, means “screamer” in Old Norse.
 He is also known variously as Aurgelmir, which means “sand or gravel screamer”, Brimir, which means “blood moisture”, and Blainn, the meaning of which is unknown.